 What happens in those weeks between shows at the Williamston Theatre?
 After a show closes, the next show’s set is “loaded in” to the theatre space and rehearsals begin.
 The powerful lighting instruments aren’t in use, so we say that the theatre has “gone dark”.
 During those “dark nights,” the Williamston Theatre Four (Tony, Chris, Emily, and John) miss the ebb and flow of the community in and out of the theatre’s doors…And they started to ask themselves…What if we transformed other spaces in the building into temporary performance spaces?…What if we did staged readings of plays, which require much less rehearsal than a full production and no design process?
-And in a presidential election year, what if we staged readings of plays that provoked thought and discussion about political and social issues?
+And what if we staged readings of plays that provoked thought and discussion about current issues?

 Dark Nights in Billtown will be an intimate theatrical experience in “found spaces” (rooms that are not traditional theatre spaces, but have been adapted for theatrical purposes) which means that there will be limited seating!
 We invite you to join them in this uniquely distinct theatre experience.
 Join us for Dark Nights in Billtown…

 2013-2014 Dark Nights in Billtown